LAK132/nixos-config/README.md

 Use `nix-rebuild switch --flake "/etc/nixos#XYZW"` to change to the configuration for `XYZW`.

 Use `nix flake lock --update-input nixos-config` in `/etc/nixos` to update the lock file.

+The computer must use UEFI boot in order to use systemd-boot